kristi-sara/interaction-data-workshop/_episodes/03-ixodes-whole-dataset.md

 - "Learn from each other and ask questions!"
 keypoints:
 - "There is a lot of interaction data available and shell is one helpful tool to reduce the size of the dataset."
-- "Sharing code helps everyone!"
+- "Sharing code helps everyone."

 ---

 ### Goals
 -----

 The entire or whole interaction dataset on GloBI consists of over 6 million interaction records.
-There are many ways to approach a large dataset and this exercise is to demonstrate one example using Shell and R. We are not going to follow along with Shell and introduction to R tutorials in this workshop, but Carpentries has a few nice ones to get you started, including [Introduction to Shell](https://swcarpentry.github.io/shell-novice/) and [Introduction to R](https://datacarpentry.org/R-ecology-lesson/01-intro-to-r.html).
+There are many ways to approach a large dataset and this exercise is to demonstrate one example using shell and R. We are not going to follow along with Shell and introduction to R tutorials in this workshop, but Carpentries has a few nice ones to get you started, including [Introduction to shell](https://swcarpentry.github.io/shell-novice/) and [Introduction to R](https://datacarpentry.org/R-ecology-lesson/01-intro-to-r.html).

 ### Getting started
 ---------------------------------